HEAVENWINDOW

 {A hazel nut in the hand looks much like a hand-forged nail-head.
 There is a tale that gypsies tell to exonerate themselves of their stealing, that they even stole the nails from the Cross , and relieved His pain.
 Take that nail into your hand.
 Free His hands from our nails, so that he can Create us again, and unravel our 'noughting' of His Creation, ourselves.
 We can be oned to his creating, his healing, hands. }

-spiritual protection from Australia, blessed olive leaves from
+ochre for spiritual protection from Australia, blessed olive

 Wisdom 11.22-24

-before you is like a speck that tips the scales,
+{For the whole world before you is like a speck that

 For you love all things that